-Dr. Duke Han is a diplomate of the American Board of Professional Psychology in clinical neuropsychology, Director of Neuropsychology in the Department of Family Medicine, and an Associate Professor of Family Medicine, Neurology, Psychology, and Gerontology at the Keck School of Medicine of the University of Southern California.
-Dr. Han is interested in the study of factors that impact cognition and decision making in aging.
+Duke Han, PhD, is a diplomate of the American Board of Professional Psychology in Clinical Neuropsychology (ABPP-CN), Director of the Neuropsychology Division in the Department of Family Medicine, and a tenured Full Professor of Family Medicine, Neurology, Psychology, and Gerontology in the Keck School of Medicine of the University of Southern California (USC).
+Dr. Han is interested in elucidating the factors that impact cognition and decision making in aging.
 He also has special interests in using novel neuroimaging and statistical approaches to better understand these factors.
-Dr. Han maintains an active research collaboration with the Rush Alzheimer’s Disease Center of Rush University Medical Center in Chicago, where he was most recently a tenured faculty member and continues to retain a visiting professor status.
+Dr. Han maintains an active research collaboration with the Rush Alzheimer’s Disease Center (RADC) of Rush University Medical Center (RUMC) in Chicago, where he was most recently a tenured faculty member and continues to retain visiting professor status.
 He was the recipient of the prestigious Paul B. Beeson Career Development Award in aging research, which is supported by the National Institute on Aging (NIA) of the National Institutes of Health (NIH), the American Federation of Aging Research (AFAR), and the John A. Hartford Foundation.
-Dr. Han is actively involved in peer-review of aging and Alzheimer’s Disease research grants for the NIH, and is currently serving as the Chair of the NIA Clinical and Translational Research of Aging Review Committee (NIA-T) and the Neuroscience of Aging Review Committee.
+Dr. Han is actively involved in peer-review of aging and Alzheimer’s Disease research grants for the National Institutes of Health (NIH), and has served as the Chair of the NIA Clinical and Translational Research of Aging Review Committee (NIA-T) and the Neuroscience of Aging Review Committee (NIA-N).
 He reviews manuscripts for over 30 scientific journals and is on the editorial board for the Journal of Alzheimer’s Disease and Archives of Clinical Neuropsychology.
-Dr. Han is an inaugural Governance Committee member of the Global Council for Brain Health, an independent science collaborative convened by the AARP with support from AgeUK tasked to summarize scientific knowledge regarding brain health topics for the aging public.
-At the Keck School of Medicine of USC, he was awarded the distinction of Clinical Scholar, which is an honor given by the President of the University.
+Dr. Han is an inaugural Governance Committee member of the Global Council for Brain Health, an independent science collaborative convened by the AARP with support from AgeUK that has been tasked to summarize and communicate scientific knowledge about brain health topics for the aging public.
 Dr. Han currently serves as an oral examiner for the clinical neuropsychology board certification process for the American Board of Clinical Neuropsychology (ABCN), and holds leadership or mentorship roles in the International Neuropsychological Society (INS), the National Academy of Neuropsychology (NAN), the American Academy of Clinical Neuropsychology (AACN), and the Society of Clinical Neuropsychology (Division 40) of the American Psychological Association (APA).
 His work has been featured in Reuters, CBS, PBS, Forbes, Fox Business News, and U.S. News and World Report.